starshinata/PS4-Keyboard-and-Mouse-Adapter/README.md

 ## :rocket: Click --> [here](https://github.com/starshinata/PS4-Keyboard-and-Mouse-Adapter/releases/download/1.0.7/Setup.exe) <-- to Download!

+UPDATE: Guys, I'm rarely online these days, so feel free to join the discord here https://discord.gg/zH4b8p4 and ask other members for help.

 ## How to use

 1. Make sure you've enabled remote play from your PS4's settings menu.
 To do that: